usecannon/cannon/packages/website/content/docs.md

 npx hardhat cannon myStorageCannon initialValue="69"
 ```

 *Note that you could simplify the example above by removing the dynamic option.
-This would entail removing the `[setting.initialValue]` section and set args with `args=["69"]`*
+This would entail removing the `[setting.initialValue]` section and setting args with `args=["69"]`*

 See [cannonfile.toml Specification](#cannonfiletoml-specification) for more details on how to set up this file.

-## Using the Package Manager
+## Publish a Package

-The examples above demonstrate how to read from the package manager using a `cannon.json` file or via the CLI.

-Here is an example of how you could publish the above Cannonfile to the registery, backed on Ethereum and IPFS:
+Cannonfiles can be published to the registry, backed on Ethereum and IPFS.
+From the same directory as `cannonfile.toml`, you can run the following commands to publish a package:
 ```bash
 npx hardhat compile
 npx hardhat cannon:build